-Not one of our special Halloween events but the latest augmented reality that lets you see and hear the real stories of what it was like here in Ellesmere when it was a dirty, noisy, busy port.
+Using the latest augmented reality, it lets you see and hear the real stories of what it was like here in Ellesmere Port when it was a dirty, noisy, busy port.

 Thanks to a grant of £790,300 from the Heritage Lottery Fund (HLF) and £122,161 from AIM Biffa Award grant scheme as well as invaluable match funding of over £50,000 from the Wolfson Foundation, we have created a truly interactive experience we like to call - ‘Window on the World’.